itam/design/README.md

-# Design Projects
+# Personal Projects
-Design related personal projects that I'ved worked on.
+Personal projects that I'ved worked on.
 All wireframes, HTML, CSS, and JS (aside from any libraries used) are done by me.

 ## [Account Settings](/accountSettings)
 A re-imagination of the existing account settings page on http://smugmug.com.
 A PDF of wireframes for the new look and a folder of screenshots of existing UI.